 One final word of thanks to all the MEGATRAVELLER fans that called to offer their support and encouragement.
 Thanks to Digest Group Publications for the material they sent us, it was a great help.

-And we would especially like to thank Marc Miller, president of Game Designers' Workshop and creator of the TRAVELLER universe, for his generous support and research material (all we ever had to do was ask!).
+We would especially like to thank Marc Miller, president of Game Designers' Workshop and creator of the TRAVELLER universe, for his generous support and research material.